Snorri1986/MyVehicleServiceApp/README.md

 API for login and register process ready to use in production.
 # web
 v0.1 is available.
 First initialization and use SpringMVC on project.<br>
 v0.2 is available.
-Added simple css.
+Added simple css.<br>
+v0.3 is available.
+Added two forms on main.jsp.